cleancoindev/Icefire-Engine/README.md

 The following buttons are available to help you script your game:
 * Add action: This button contains the code templates for everything you need to make a game.
 This will automate the scripting process for you and so is useful if you are not a programmer, are unfamiliar with JavaScript, want to avoid syntax errors or simply can't be bothered to learn any of the in-built functions.
 Using these templates will also make your life easier - the PRINT command, for example, lets you type in the scene description using Markdown rather than raw HTML.
 More on scripting later.
 * Edit: Lets you edit a PRINT command that's already been added to the code editor.
 Just put the cursor on the line containing the command you wish to edit, click the button and the HTML will be rendered back to Markdown for you to edit.
 Once you're finished, press OK and the command will be updated accordingly.
-WARNING: The PRINT command must be the only command on the line.
-You will get an error if there are other commands on this line.
+WARNING: The PRINT command must be alone on its line.
+You will get an error if there are other commands on its line.
 * Check syntax: This will carry out some checks to make sure the syntax of your JavaScript is valid, and tell you where there is an error if there is one.
 * Increase/Decrease font size: Self-explanatory.